Cookies on this website

 Research

-Currently, I am a Senior Postdoctoral Scientist working in Professor Simon J Draper's laboratory at the Jenner Institute, University of Oxford.
-My work is focused in the identification of improved antigen targets within the blood-stage merozoite malaria parasite; and the development and production of structure-guided protein based vaccines according to GMP standards.
+After my second post-doctoral position I became a Senior Postdoctoral Scientist at the Jenner Institute, University of Oxford.
+My work focused in the identification of improved antigen targets within the blood-stage merozoite malaria parasite; and the development and production of structure-guided protein-based vaccines according to GMP standards for clinical evaluation.